CESNET/du-docs/jupyterhub.md

 ## Choosing storage
 By default, every notebook runs with persistent storage mounted to `/home/jovyan`.
-Therefore, we recomment to save the data to `/home/jovyan` directory to have them accessible every time notebook is spawned.
+Therefore, we recommend to save the data to `/home/jovyan` directory to have them accessible every time notebook is spawned.

 Optionally, you can mount your MetaCentrum home - check the option and select the desired home.
 Now, it is possible to mount only one home per notebook.
 In hub, your home is located in `/home/meta/{meta-username}`.